Disclaimer: I own nothing. All belongs to Glee writers and creators.

 "Probably by some sexy singer."

-And with that, they were kissing for all they were worth again, mending a little bit of their pain a touch at a time, the brunette wondering how she got so lucky, and the blonde privately plotting ways to make tomorrow the best day of her girlfriend's life—not to mention every day after that.
+And with that, they were kissing for all they were worth again, mending a little bit of their pain a touch at a time, Rachel wondering how she got so lucky, and Quinn privately plotting ways to make tomorrow the best day of her girlfriend's life—not to mention every day after that.